dmlc/GNNLens2/resources/tutorials/tutorial_2_nlabel.md

 ## GNNLens2 Interface

-The second selector in the control panel on the left is the nlabel selector.
-After you select a graph and click the nlabel selector, it will display the available node labels from different sources.
+The second selector in the control panel on the left is the `NLabel` selector.
+After you select a graph and click the `NLabel` selector, it will display the available node labels from different sources.
 The options include `ground_truth` for the ground truth node labels and the model names passed to `add_model` for the model predictions.

 <p align="center">
   <img src="../figures/tutorial_2/nlabel_selector.png" />